skypeter1/VideoSearcher/README.md

 ## Build & development

+Please make sure that you have grunt installed

+`sudo apt install node-grunt-cli`

+and Karma and Compass

+`npm install karma grunt-karma`
+`npm install -g compass`

-In the project directory resolve the dependencies with
+In the project directory resolve any new the dependencies with

 `bower install`

-Run `grunt` for building and `grunt serve` for preview.
+`grunt` for building and
+`grunt serve` for preview.